 The main tool for the company’s automation is Marketo, a widely known software.

 A content marketing platform, Uberflip, presented their stacks in a form of the customer journey.

 In addition, this example of a technology stack breaks up tools into 4 pillars:

 Combining those two perspectives resulted in winning the Award in 2015.

 Marketing Stack & Data Flow: Datapipe

 Presenting data flow in the form of the funnel was a solution provided by Datapipe, known now as Rackspace.
-They asked the question “How this stack helps us to gain customers?”
+They asked the question “How this tech stack helps us to gain customers?”